 Parallax Articles Settings

-The settings for the Parallax Articles are found within the Article Settings, under the Parallax extension item.
+The settings for the Parallax Articles are found under the Parallax extension item.

 If you remove the background from the block/component there is no way for Adapt to assist with contrast nor is there any way for you to control the placement of text.
 This option only works if the background and text have sufficient contrast at ever pixel in the image.
 Use With Caution!

 Adds a slight inner shadow to the article that gives the article the appearance of being “in-set”.

 Returns the image to the regular flow of the document — that is, elements will no longer scroll above the image.
 Particularly useful for boxed layouts or when you are trying to achieve a specific effect with image placement.